Cambodian leader's son, a West Point grad, set to take reins of power — but will he bring change?

 “Authorities in Cambodia have spent the past five years picking apart what's left of the rights to freedom of expression, peaceful assembly and association,” Amnesty International's Montse Ferrer said Friday.
 “Many people feel that they are being forced to participate in this election despite their party of choice not being on the ballot.”

-There was, however, a palpable sense of excitement as Hun Manet walked through the crowd of some 60,000 shaking hands and taking selfies, before taking a position next to his wife in the back of a pickup truck for a long parade through the city.
+There was, however, a palpable sense of excitement at his pre-election rally as Hun Manet walked through the crowd of some 60,000 shaking hands and taking selfies, before taking a position next to his wife in the back of a pickup truck for a long parade through the city.

 Sixteen-year-old Sin Dina, one of many young people who turned out, jumped up and down and waved the Cambodian flag as Hun Manet drove slowly by, said it was the first time she had the opportunity to see him in person.